cpsoinos/nuxt-svgo/README.md

 })
 ```

 By default module registers all icons inside `autoImportPath` globally.
-This may be unwanted behavior as it generated chunks for each icon to be used globally, which will result in huge amount of files if you have many icons.
-If you want to disable global registeration simply use `global: false` in module options:
+This may be unwanted behavior as it generates chunks for each icon to be used globally, which will result in huge amount of files if you have many icons.
+If you want to disable global registration simply use `global: false` in module options:

 ```typescript
 // nuxt.config.ts